Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Method

-Throughout this work, we use the Fast Fourier Transform (FFT) periodic collocation method for the primitive basis.
+Throughout this work, we use the Fast Fourier Transform periodic collocation method for the primitive basis.
 The SPFs are represented using $N_x=67$ points on the interval $[0,3.170]$\,\AA{}, $N_y=58$ points on the interval $[0,2.745]$\,\AA{}, and $N_z=316$ points on the interval $[-4.445,7.832]$\,\AA{}.
 The grid spacing, $\Delta Q_\kappa$, is 4.7$\times 10^{-2}$\AA{} along $X$ and $Y$, and 3.9$\times 10^{-2}${\AA} for $Z$.
-This spacing is sufficient to resolve the highest momentum ($k_{\max}^{Q_\kappa}= \hbar/\Delta Q_\kappa$) of the particle as it enters in the potential wells at the surface, which is limited by the impinging energy and the potential depth, i.e., a kinetic energy of $E_k \approx E_{\rm in} + 3.1$~eV.
-As required by MCTDH, in all simulations, the PES has been represented on the primitive grid in the so-called sum-of-products form using the \cite{Jackle1996}.
-The sum of products is constructed using 63, 51 natural potentials for the $X$, $Y$ degrees of freedom, and $110$ for $Z$.
-This gives place to root mean square error of 4~meV.
+This spacing is sufficient to resolve the maximum momentum ($k_{\max}^{Q_\kappa}= \hbar/\Delta Q_\kappa$) attained by the particle upon entering the surface potential wells, The corresponding kinetic energy is limited by $E_{\rm in}$ and the depth of the potential, $E_k \approx E_{\rm in} + 3.1$~eV.
+Despite of the this consideration, the convergence of our calculations is checked in terms of grid spacing between the primitive basis functions (see appendix~\ref{app:convvib}, where the convergence of the vibrational spectra of H at the W(110) surface is shown.).
+As required by MCTDH, in all simulations, the PES has been represented on the primitive grid in the so-called sum-of-products form using the POTFIT program.~\cite{Jackle1996} The sum of products is constructed using 63, 51 natural potentials for the $X$, $Y$ degrees of freedom, and $316$ (equal to $N_z$) for $Z$.
+This yields a root mean square error of 0.2~meV, while the maximum error remains below 4~meV.
 This difference in the number of potential basis functions responds to the unbound nature of the last degree of freedom.